knyar/nginx-lua-prometheus/README.md

 ## Quick start guide

-In case you use an external module for nginx-lua-support (e.g. the `libnginx-mod-http-lua` package on Debian) first add

-    load_module modules/ndk_http_module.so;
-    load_module modules/ngx_http_lua_module.so;

-to the beginning of `nginx.conf`.

-To then track request latency broken down by server name and request count broken down by server name and status, add the following to the `http` section of `nginx.conf`:
+To track request latency broken down by server name and request count broken down by server name and status, add the following to the `http` section of `nginx.conf`: